What is Cancer Related Distress?

 - Identify techniques that you have used to help manage other periods of stress and distress in your life and put those time-trusted techniques to use now.

 - Try something new, such as Reiki, yoga, mindfulness, mediation, art therapy, or journaling/blogging, to help decrease stress.

 - Join a support group.
 Many are available in your community, or by phone and online.
 Your social worker can help make referrals to support groups in your area.

 - Connect with a peer support person.
-Several programs, including Imerman Angels, Cancer Hope Network and the Leukemia and Lymphoma Society First Connection, offer peer-to-peer programs that match you with another survivor who has been through the same diagnosis and treatment as you.
+These peer-to-peer programs match you with another survivor who has been through the same diagnosis and treatment as you.
 They also offer this service and support to caregivers.
 Your social worker can help make referrals to these organizations or you can find a list of these programs here.

 - Ask for referrals for counseling/therapy.
 A social worker or navigator can help you identify practitioners who are within your insurance company’s mental health provider network, as well as investigate your mental health benefits.